deli3an/sa-takehome-project-readme/README.md

 # Delie An's SA technical assessment submission
+Credit: This application is developed using the boilerplate application running on Node.js from https://github.com/mattmitchell6/sa-takehome-project-node

 ## How to build, configure and run your application.

-This application is developed using the boilerplate application running on Node.js from https://github.com/mattmitchell6/sa-takehome-project-node
+Download and upzip the sa-takehome-project-delie.zip file.

 To build the application, go to the root folder and run ```npm install```.